 Current laws in Ecuador permit personal consumption of cannabis, allowing people to carry up to 10 grams.
 At present, the sale of cannabis is illegal.

 Lawmakers in Ecuador originally proposed legislation formalizing the medical cannabis industry in Ecuador in 2016.
-However, debates within the government around related and potential health concerns of cannabis use have delayed its passing.
+However, debates within the government around cannabis use have delayed its passing.

 Now, proposed amendments to this contested legislation could see the law coming into effect as early as the end of 2019.
-In particular, changes to the Organic Health Code (COS) would consider scientific evidence of cannabis’ effectiveness against certain health issues.
+In particular, changes to the Organic Health Code (COS) would consider the value of cannabis for a number of purposes.
 This is known as article 340.
 The change would legalize regulated medicinal cannabis products, eliminating risks associated with sourcing the products off the black market.
 At present, the legislation proposes offering five-year licenses for cannabis production and manufacture.

 This legislation delegates licensing authority to the Ministry of Health and spreads oversight responsibility across several other government departments.
 Licenses would be granted for producing cannabis and seed strains containing no higher than 1% of tetrahydrocannabinol (THC).